Frequently Asked Questions

 Q: Where Are The Gigs?

-Most clients book their carolers in October and November, so I can’t tell you exactly where the gigs are yet.
-I can tell you that last year we had so many gigs that it nearly overwhelmed our small roster, and many of them paid well enough that I could import singers from Los Angeles to cover the gigs.
-In general, gigs may be anywhere from Los Gatos to Pleasanton to Marin to Napa, and we received enough inquiries from the Sacramento area last year that I would like to recruit singers in or close to that area as well.
+In general, gigs may be anywhere from Los Gatos to Pleasanton to Marin to Napa.
+Many are in San Francsico.
 You are not required to accept any gigs if the geography or travel time doesn't make sense for the pay you are offered; Put “NO” on the Gig Sheet for any gigs that don’t appeal to or work for you.

 Q: What Music Will I Be Singing?

-The repertoire for the Bay Area carolers is about 70 carols.
-More than half are traditional carols and/or holiday songs you are probably familiar with.
-There are another 30 or so songs in the Book that are not required learning for Bay Area carolers, but if it happens that a client requests one of those songs for a gig you’re on, you may be asked to learn one or two of them.
+The repertoire for the Bay Area carolers is 100 songs.
+You can see the list here.
+Yes, it’s a LOT of music!
+About half are traditional carols and/or holiday songs you are probably familiar with.
 Several songs are straight-up vocal jazz and need to be sung with minimal or non-existent vibrato.
 The music will be shared with you in PDF format and you may either print it out or use a tablet/iPad on gigs.

-Even if you are an experienced caroler, there are songs in my book with which you are not familiar and which are not always easily read.
+Even if you are an experienced caroler, there are arrangements in my book with which you are not familiar and which are not always easily sightread.
 To aid you learning the music, I provide vocal reference recordings of the music.
+You are expected to learn the music mostly on your own.
+We do not “pound notes” at rehearsals.
+Memorization is NOT required; you will hold your tablet in a black folder on gigs.

 Q: What is the Vocal Range